Types of Head Boxes and Their Working Principles

 Typically does not exceed 300m/min.

-Air Cushion Flow Box
+Air Cushion Head Box

 Working Principle